 Appointments for assessment and treatment can be arranged by professional referral (i.e., from a family doctor, a psychiatrist, a lawyer, a rehabilitation consultant, etc.).
-Referrals are not required, however, and patients may contact the Centre's intake co-ordinator, Ms. Elaine Pulford (905-338-1397 ext.
-0) to arrange for an initial appointment.
-Questions or inquiries may be sent via email to email@example.com.
+Referrals are not required, however, and patients may contact one of the Centre’s intake co-ordinators—Sarah Beresh or Tracey McIntosh (905-338-1397 ext.
+0)—to arrange for an initial appointment.
+Questions or inquiries may be sent via email to firstname.lastname@example.org.

 Clinical services at the Oakville Centre for Cognitive Therapy are not covered by OHIP.
 Fees are charged on an hourly basis in accordance with guidelines set by the Ontario Psychological Association.
 Patients with extended health care benefits typically receive full or partial reimbursement for services rendered by registered psychologists.
 Patients with work-related difficulties may be eligible for coverage through the Workplace Safety and Insurance Board (WSIB).
 Individuals receiving long-term disability benefits may also qualify for insurance coverage.

 When patients make an appointment at the Oakville Centre for Cognitive Therapy, their psychologists set aside specific time slots just for them.
 As such, if patients must cancel or change an appointment, it is important that therapists be notified at least 24 hours in advance so that alternate arrangements can be made for that time.
 Please note that the Oakville Centre for Cognitive Therapy reserves the right to charge full fees for sessions that are missed or cancelled with less than 24 hours notice.